 Access article content today

-Could simply asking if patients ever play with their food in their mouth be a springboard to create an opportunity to understand what oral health means to them?
+Could simply asking if patients ever play with their food in their mouth be a springboard to understand what oral health means to them?
 Find out more about taking a proactive approach with patients with dentin hypersensitivity in this article.

 Talking – The First Step To Trusting

 For some patients dental visits are stressful.
 Could talking about issues at the mild end of the oral health spectrum, like sensitive teeth, help patients feel more comfortable?
 Find out more in this article.